apache/airflow/chart/README.md

 ## Loading example DAGs

-The recommended way to load example DAGs using the official Docker image and chart is to config `AIRFLOW__CORE__LOAD_EXAMPLES` environment variable in `extraEnv`.
+The recommended way to load example DAGs using the official Docker image and chart is to configure `AIRFLOW__CORE__LOAD_EXAMPLES` environment variable in `extraEnv`.
 The official Docker image has `AIRFLOW__CORE__LOAD_EXAMPLES=False` set within the image, so you need to override it when deploying the chart.

 ## Updating DAGs